scroll-into-view/smooth-scroll-into-view-if-needed/README.md

 }
 ```

+The promise interface allows more advanced use cases, like a custom waterfall effect seen here: https://codepen.io/stipsan/pen/gjwWXV

 ## Polyfills

 This library rely on `Promise` and `requestAnimationFrame`.
 This library does not ship with polyfills for these to keep bundlesizes as low as possible.